jeraldrich/blog/docs/about_me.rst

 Charged with restless static electricity, rapid bolts of lightening arced between thoughts and flashed creative new possibilities.

-Mental gears refined fuzzy details into logical structures, tirelessly rearranged until the best fitting solution was visually pictured.
+Mental gears refined fuzzy details into logical structures, tirelessly rearranged until the best fitting solution visually pictured.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
 Thoughts about how to make a softer wool start drifting up…